 It’s difficult to compare the WestJet RBC Mastercard to others since it’s pretty specific.
 As mentioned, there’s the WestJet RBC World Elite Mastercard that comes with more benefits but has a higher income requirement.
 If you’re reading this review, then you likely don’t qualify for that card.

 Ideally, I could compare the WestJet RBC Mastercard to one of TD’s Aeroplan cards, but the TD cards all have annual fees of $89 or higher so it’s not a fair comparison.
+For reference, you could look at my guide on the best airline credit cards, but that mainly features premium cards.

 I suppose you could compare it to the Scotiabank Rewards Visa Card which has no annual fee but you’ll earn just 1 Scotia Rewards point for every $1 spent.
 Although you can use Scotia Rewards to claim any type of travel expenses, your earn rate is essentially 50% lower than the WestJet RBC Mastercard.
-Heck, on WestJet flights, you’re actually earning 66% less in points so going with the Scotiabank card instead is likely a mistake.
+Heck, on WestJet flights, you’re actually earning 66% less in points, so going with the Scotiabank card instead is likely a mistake.

 My WestJet RBC Mastercard review is positive.
 If you fly WestJet on a regular basis and you’re looking for a travel credit card that has a low annual fee but still provides flexibility, this is the card for you.
 The annual round-trip companion voucher within Canada for $199 plus taxes, fees, and charges is an incredible benefit that should be reason enough to sign up for the card.